2/9/2020: Significant edits to better connect concepts and include technique descriptions.

 DIYers will begin their testing by connecting the Ag/AgCl half-cell to the negative terminal of the DVM.
 Then lower the Ag/AgCl half-cell over the side into the water near the hull, to about the level of the boat’s running gear.
 The half-cell should not rest on the sea bed.
 The guiding principle here is, if the bonding system is fully intact and functional, all metals connected to the bonding system are expected to be at the same voltage.
 Probing any of the bonded metals with the DVM should produce the same voltage reading.
 If different voltages are noted, something is not right, and corrective action is advised.

-The bonding system of a boat – whether connected to shore power or not – should produce a reading on the DVM of between -400mV and -700mV.
-Knowing that the bonding system has all of its metal structures tied together, we therefore know all of the readings must be found at the same voltage.
+The bonding system of a boat – whether connected to shore power or not – should produce a reading on the DVM of between -400mV and -1000mV, depending on the mineral composition of the water.
+Knowing that the bonding system has all of its metal structures tied together, we therefore know all of the readings must be found at the same voltage if the bonding system is intact.

-To evaluate the integrity of the bonding system, start anywhere that’s convenient and probe each of the various metal objects found all over the boat; that is, all the stuff previously mentioned (thruhulls, packing glands, sea chests, rudder posts and rudders, steering system components, exhaust fittings, main engine/transmission, Generator frame(s), battery charger/inverter chassis frames, solar panel and wind generator frames, handrail and enclosure frames, heat pump unit chassis frames, fuel tanks, fuel filling ports and tank vents, potable water tanks, thruster systems, black water tank, etc, etc, etc).
+Once a good baseline voltage is established, start to evaluate the integrity of the bonding system and any point along the bonding network that is convenient.
+Proceed to probe each of the various metal objects found all over the boat; that is, all the stuff previously mentioned [thruhulls, packing glands, sea chests, rudder posts and rudders, steering system components, exhaust fittings, main engine/transmission, Generator frame(s), battery charger/inverter chassis frames, solar panel and wind generator frames, handrail and enclosure frames, heat pump unit chassis frames, fuel tanks, fuel filling ports and tank vents, potable water tanks, thruster systems, black water tank, etc, etc, etc].
 The voltage measured by the DVM should be the same as seen at the shore power connection everywhere.
 If it is not, something is “wrong!”
+Note: from a purely “corrosion” point-of-view, only those components immersed in water are affected.
+Other bonded metal equipment/components are checked for the purpose of verifying frame-to-frame touch potential safety and ability to trip the disconnect circuit breaker in an electrical fault event.

-The last two steps in this analysis are to discover the cause of any inconsistent voltage reading, and make corrections.
+The last two steps in this analysis are to discover the cause of any inconsistent voltage reading, and then to make appropriate corrections.
 Some symptoms one might encounter include:

 |Wide variation of voltages between different metal objects.